Mobile App Development Cost

 For a simpler understanding let’s simply categorize apps according to 3 complexities.

-Low complexity apps refer to those which are typically low, in the number of screens, types of users, use of sensors, and finally do not need to, or doesn’t connect to internet services (no back end).
+Low complexity apps refer to those which are typically low, in the number of screens, types of users, use of sensors, and finally do not need to, or doesn’t connect to internet services (no back end), they are also often called simple apps.

 That main point here is not connecting to the internet, although some games are an exception to this, it is mostly the case for other categories.
 Low complexity mobile apps usually take around 100-300 hours to develop.

-Sparring use of in-built sensors, a greater number of in-app pages, and at least 2 different types of users, on top of some more things, are together considered when calling an app medium complex to develop.
+Sparring use of in-built sensors, a greater number of in-app pages, and at least 2 different types of users, push notifications, social media integration, on top of some more things, are altogether considered when calling an app medium complex to develop.

 Also, most medium complexity mobile apps have a back end, continuously fetching and feeding data to the servers.
 These apps mostly take around 200-700+ hours to develop, give or take a 100 in some cases, as technically, medium complex apps can sometimes take as long as a high complexity app to develop.